antonlep/shortest-path/documentation/weekly_report2.md

 * Continous integration with GitHub Actions, connected to codecov.

 ## Problems
 * No big issues at the moment.
-Calculated distance is slightly different than reference value, could be related to the way how the algorithms cut corners diagonally.
+Calculated distance is slightly different than reference value, could be related to the way how algorithm cut corners diagonally.

 ## Plans for next week
 * Find out reason why calculated distance differs from reference value.
 Test with obstacles and diagonal movemement.